 Suffice it to say that getting a better look at things produces major scientific advances.

 In a paper published on July 18 in The Astrophysical Journal, a team of scientists led by Craig DeForest — solar physicist at Southwest Research Institute’s branch in Boulder, Colorado — demonstrate that this historical trend still holds.
 Using advanced algorithms and data-cleaning techniques, the team discovered never-before-detected, fine-grained structures in the outer corona — the Sun’s million-degree atmosphere — by analyzing images taken by NASA’s STEREO spacecraft.
-The new results also provide foreshadowing of what might be seen by NASA’s Parker Solar Probe, which after its launch in the summer 2018 will orbit directly through that region.
+The new results also provide foreshadowing of what might be seen by NASA’s Parker Solar Probe, which after its launch in the summer of 2018 will orbit directly through that region.

 The outer corona is the source of the solar wind, the stream of charged particles that flow outward from the Sun in all directions.
 Measured near Earth, the magnetic fields embedded within the solar wind are intertwined and complex, but what causes this complexity remains unclear.